Gone are the days when people had to live with bridges that are hard to clean or ill-fitting dentures!

 First, there is a consultation with the dentist to discuss the reason and goals, the basic process, and different options.
 The first appointment is the surgical appointment where small incisions are made in the gums and the dental implant is placed.
 Healing time is 4 – 6 months for the implant to fuse to the jawbone.
 The 2nd appointment is to attach the connector directly to the implant to which the tooth will be attached later.
 After about 3 weeks to heal, the restorative piece (the tooth) is placed on the connector.

-What do clients need to prepare for their appointment
+What do I do to prepare for a dental implant?

 - Get a comprehensive dental exam.